The Geelong Clinic

 At The Geelong Clinic, patients and visitors are part of the health care team.
 Good hand hygiene is the most important way in which you can prevent the spread of infection in hospital.
 There are a number of things you can do:

-For more information about how you can help:
+For more information on how you can help, please read this Hand Hygiene Information Fact Sheet.

 Falls are a leading cause of hospital-acquired injury, and frequently prolong or complicate hospital stays.
 Patients may experience a fall because they are in a weakened or confused state.